m-matthews/CarND-Vehicle-Detection/writeup.md

 | `GTI_Left/018` | ![alt text][imagegti181] ![alt text][imagegti182] ![alt text][imagegti183] ![alt text][imagegti184] ![alt text][imagegti185] ![alt text][imagegti186] |
 | `GTI_Left/019` | ![alt text][imagegti191] ![alt text][imagegti192] ![alt text][imagegti193] ![alt text][imagegti194] ![alt text][imagegti195] ![alt text][imagegti196] |

-These subfolders were then used to create a grouping variable (`g`) to be used with `GroupShuffleSplit()`.
+The names of these subfolders were then used to create a grouping variable (`g`) to be used with `GroupShuffleSplit()`.
 An example of using `GroupShuffleSplit()` can be seen in the following table which has a grouping variable corresponding to the color of the image:

 | ShuffleSplit() | GroupShuffleSplit() |
 | -------------- | ------------------- |